tighten/ziggy/README.md

 ## License

-Ziggy is an open-source software released under the MIT license.
+Ziggy is open-source software released under the MIT license.
 See [LICENSE](LICENSE) for more information.